Cache-Control

 Note

-To prevent a cache from storing a response, the no-store directive is used.
+To prevent a cache from storing a response at all, use no-store instead.

 no-store

-A client sends the no-store directive to ask caches not to store the HTTP request or the corresponding HTTP response.
+The no-store directive asks caches not to store the request or the corresponding response.

 Cache-Control: no-store